 Another common difficultly can arise from the resonance of the instrument.
 The lower registers of the harp have an especially long decay, and sometimes a pitch might still be ringing when the pedal needs to be moved, which will create an undesirable buzzing noise.
 There are subtle ways for a performer to compensate for this, such as dampening the specific pitch just before changing the corresponding pedal.
 Interestingly enough, sometimes when harpists discuss difficulty with pedals in a particular piece, they might be referring to problems with resonance rather than the physical speed needed in moving the pedals.

-If you're interested in finding out even more about pedals, watch the below videos, which are intended as an introduction to pedals and subsequent study for harp students.
-It's from the perspective of the player, rather than the composer.
+More information about pedals is presented in the below videos, which are intended as an introduction to pedals and subsequent study for harp students.
+These are from the perspective of the player, rather than the composer.

 Examples from Music